HackYourFutureBelgium/sql-database/week1/README.md

 Here, any city that contains the word ‘los’ in its name will be returned in the result.

 `LIKE` is not case sensitive.
-‘Los Angelos’ and ‘São Carlos’ both appear in the result of the query above.
+‘Los Angeles’ and ‘São Carlos’ both appear in the result of the query above.

 How many cities contain the word `saint`?